Measuring Stress Reduction using the InfraRed Negative Ions Amethyst BioMat

 The ICAP is used to monitor brain imbalance and blockages, as well as levels of stress.
 The results also correlate with the DASS.
 The ICAP release meter system is made up of electroencephalography (EEG) sensor, signal transmitter, a USB base station to capture the signal, a proprietary algorithm that translates the raw data from the transmitter (release vector), and a visual representation of that data in the ICAP software.
 The system also incorporates the ‘Release Technique’, a method used to retrain the brain’s responses.
 The device identifies three distinct stress zones, as well as an average stress score at the end of the measurement.
 A value of less than 500 indicates manageable stress, 500–700 medium stress, and 700–900 high stress.
 A value over 950 indicates an extremely high level of stress.

 The heart rate variability (HRV) test (wireless heart electrocardiography (ECG) scan) implements a battery of three tests as the most comprehensive and informative combination of tests for autonomic nervous system (ANS) purposes in the measurement of stress:

-Q Valsalva manoeuvre combined with deep breathing as the optimal method for revealing the hidden
+- Valsalva maneuver combined with deep breathing as the optimal method for revealing the hidden

 abilities of the autonomic function and distinguishing between chronic and temporary abnormalities Q Real-time nerve-monitor test as the ultimate method for ANS assessment in long-term therapy, with continuous monitoring.